oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 >
 > These need to be removed.

-mutually<span class="comment-end" id="1103"></span> exclusive with the mapping keyname and allow to provide a requirement for the template and specify it’s related properties. |
+mutually exclusive with the mapping keyname and allow to provide a requirement for the template and specify it’s related properties. |
 | attributes | no        | List of attributes assignment | This field is mutually exclusive with the mapping keyname and allow to provide a requirement for the template and specify it’s related attributes.                                                                                                                                                                     |

 #### Grammar